tanducmai/myportfolio/content/posts/database-relational-concepts.md

 ### Attributes

-An **ATTRIBUTE** is a name assigned to column in a relational table.
+An **ATTRIBUTE** is a property that describes a relation.

-Each Attribute must have a unique name in a given relational table.
+Each attribute must have a unique name in a given relational table.

 - It is a convention to name attributes using the *camelCase*.